abdul-abdi/vibeui/README.md

 ### Generating New Vibes

-1. Interact with the UI controls (e.g., "Generate New Vibe" button) to create random or AI-generated design themes.
+1. Interact with the UI controls (e.g., "Generate New Vibe" button) to create random AI-generated design themes.
 2. Observe real-time updates across all showcased components.
 3. Experience smooth transitions powered by `Framer Motion`.